r3e-network/neo-rust-sdk/docs/README.md

 - 💻 **Powerful CLI** - Professional command-line interface
 - 📚 **Comprehensive SDK** - Production-ready Rust library
 - 🔧 **Developer Tools** - Everything you need to build on Neo
+- 🌐 **Flexible Transports** - HTTP by default, opt-in WebSocket/IPC support, and mockable clients for tests/CI

 ## 🎯 Three Ways to Use NeoRust